michellenpm3108/BBQ-Splash-Page/readme.md

-some hints to build this:
+**** some hints to build this ***

 1/ background image:
  - create a fallback in case the background image loading is too slow and doesn't appear (SOLUTION: background-color)
  - let the image covers whole background (SOLUTION: background-size)
  - choose the center part of the photo to be shown (SOLUTION: background-position)
+ - blend the background image with the blackground-color to let the wordings on it more appealing (SOLUTION: background-blend-mode)

 2/ text's order: write the text in a logic order, change its order if the design requires (SOLUTION: set display flex for the parent element and set new order for the child element)